SNMP Trapping

 str(/Network Switch 01/snmptrap["IF-MIB::link(Down|Up)"],"IF-MIB::linkUp")=1

-As you can see the solutions are endless and SNMP traps are not so easy and probably need some tweaking before you have it all working like you want.
+As you can see, the possibilities are endless and SNMP traps are not so easy and probably need some tweaking before you have it all working like you want.

 Note